-Byron Bay Dive Centre is currently working towards becoming certified as an Ecotourism operator and aims to inspire environmentally sustainable and culturally responsible tourism.
+Byron Bay Dive Centre is an Ecotourism Certified operator and aims to inspire environmentally sustainable and culturally responsible tourism.

 The definition of ecotourism adopted by Ecotourism Australia is: “Ecotourism is ecologically sustainable tourism with a primary focus on experiencing natural area’s that fosters educational and cultural understanding, appreciation and conservation”.

 References and Websites